Kenya- Weather & Climate Kenya Safaris

 Climate chart Nakuru - 1,850m/6,070ft

 © chart: SafariBookings, all rights reserved / source data: Wikipedia.

-- June, July, August, September & October - These are the coldest months.
-Temperatures vary significantly per region and with their difference in altitude.
-Daytime temperatures are usually around 23°C/73°F at higher altitudes, like the Masai Mara, and 28°C/82°F at lower altitudes, like the coastal areas.
+- June, July, August, September & October – These are the coldest months.
+Temperatures vary significantly per region and because of their difference in altitude.
+Daytime temperatures are usually around 23°C/73°F at higher altitudes, such as the Masai Mara, and 28°C/82°F at lower altitudes, such as the coastal areas.
 During the Dry season the sky is clear and days are sunny.
-Early morning temperatures at higher altitude are typically 10°C/50°F. It is advised to pack warm clothing as morning game drives in open vehicles will be cold.
-There is very little rain in most of the country so these are the least humid months, making this the best time to stay at one of Kenya's beautiful beaches.
+Early morning temperatures at higher altitude are typically 10°C/50°F. It is advisable to pack warm clothing as morning game drives in open vehicles will be cold.
+There is very little rain in most of the country so these are the least humid months, making it the best time to stay at one of Kenya's beautiful beaches.

-- November & December - ‘Short rains’ - A period of unpredictable, short rains between November and December lasts about a month.
-The rain is sometimes heavy, but mostly falls in the late afternoon or evening and will seldom have a real negative impact on your safari.
+- November & December – 'Short rains': A period of unpredictable, short rains between November and December lasts about a month.
+The rain is sometimes heavy, but mostly falls in the late afternoon or evening, and will seldom have a negative impact on your safari.

-- January & Februay - During these months a dry spell in the rainy season occurs and it rains less.
+- January & Februay – During these months a dry spell in the rainy season occurs with less rainfall.
 How long the spell lasts and when it takes place, exactly, is unpredictable.

-- March, April & May - ‘Long rains’ - These months get the most rain and it can downpour on a daily basis, although seldom the whole day.
-It’s very cloudy especially in the highlands, including Aberdare NP and the Laikipia Plateau parks.
+- March, April & May – 'Long rains': These months get the most rain and there can be a downpour on a daily basis, although it seldom lasts the whole day.
+It’s very cloudy, especially in the highlands, including Aberdare NP and Laikipia Plateau.
 Humidity is higher and will be particularly noticeable in the coastal regions.